rocker-org/shiny/README.md

 Docker for Shiny Server
 =======================

-This is a Dockerfile for Shiny Server on Debian "testing".
-It is based on the latest r-base image.
-Dockerfiles building on specific versions of R are now available in in the `versioned` directory on this repository.
-These versioned images run on Debian "stable" and are based on the corresponding [r-ver](https://hub.docker.com/rocker/r-ver) image.
+This is a Dockerfile for Shiny Server on Debian stable.
+Dockerfiles building on specific versions of R are now available as tags.
+These images are based on the corresponding [r-ver](https://hub.docker.com/rocker/r-ver) image.
 You can request a specific R version using the appropriate tag, e.g. `rocker/shiny:3.3.2`.

 The images is available from [Docker Hub](https://registry.hub.docker.com/u/rocker/shiny/).